Illegal drug trade

 Bricks of cocaine, a form in which it is commonly transported.

-The illegal drug trade, drug trafficking, or narcotrafficking is a global black market dedicated to the cultivation, manufacture, distribution and sale of prohibited drugs.
-Most jurisdictions prohibit trade, except under license, of many types of drugs through the use of drug prohibition laws.
+The illegal drug trade is the global black market dedicated to the cultivation, manufacture, distribution, and sale of prohibited drugs.
+The terms drug trafficking and narcotrafficking are also commonly used to describe the trade of the illicit substances.
+A majority of jurisdictions prohibit trade, except under license, of many types of drugs through the use of drug prohibition laws.
 The think tank Global Financial Integrity's Transnational Crime and the Developing World report estimates the size of the global illicit drug market between US$426 and US$652 billion in 2014.
 With a world GDP of US$78 trillion in the same year, the illegal drug trade may be estimated as nearly 1% of total global trade.
 Consumption of illegal drugs is widespread globally, and it remains very difficult for local authorities to reduce the rates of drug consumption.

 History

 Prior to the 20th century, governments rarely made a major effort to proscribe recreational drug use, though several smoking bans were passed by authorities in Europe and Asia during the early modern era.
 Tobacco and opium were the two first drugs to be subject to prohibitory government legislation, with officials in New Spain, the Ottoman Empire, Germany, Austria and the Russian Empire passing laws against smoking tobacco; the government of the Qing dynasty issued edicts banning opium smoking in 1730, 1796 and 1800.
 Beginning in the 18th century, the East India Company (EIC) began to smuggle Indian opium to Chinese merchants, resulting in the creation of an illegal drug trade in China.
 By 1838, there were between four and 12 million opium addicts in China, and Qing officials responded by strengthening their suppression of the illegal opium trade.
 Incidents such as the destruction of opium at Humen led to the outbreak of the First Opium War between China and Britain in 1839; the 1842 Treaty of Nanking ending the war did not legalize the importation of opium into China, but Western merchants continued to smuggle the drug to Chinese merchants in ever-increasing amounts.
 The 1858 Treaty of Tianjin, which ended the Second Opium War, stipulated that the Qing government would open several ports to foreign trade, including opium.

 Western governments began prohibiting addictive drugs during the late 19th and early 20th centuries.
 In 1868, as a result of the increased use of opium in Britain, the British government restricted the sale of opium by implementing the 1868 Pharmacy Act.
 In the United States, control of opium remained under the control of individual US states until the introduction of the Harrison Act in 1914, after 12 international powers signed the First International Opium Convention in 1912.
 Between 1920 and c.
 1933, the Eighteenth Amendment to the United States Constitution banned alcohol in the United States.
 Prohibition proved almost impossible to enforce and resulted in the rise of organized crime, including the modern American Mafia, which identified enormous business opportunities in the manufacturing, smuggling and sale of illicit liquor.